2014 Bojangles' Southern 500

-The 2014 Bojangles' Southern 500, the 65th running of the event that traces its lineage to the 1957 Rebel 300, was a NASCAR Sprint Cup Series stock car race held on April 12, 2014, at Darlington Raceway in Darlington, South Carolina.
+The 2014 Bojangles' Southern 500, the 65th running of the event, was a NASCAR Sprint Cup Series stock car race held on April 12, 2014, at Darlington Raceway in Darlington, South Carolina.
 The race was contested over 374 laps – extended from 367 laps due to two attempts at a green–white–checker finish – on the 1.366 mi oval, it was the eighth race of the 2014 NASCAR Sprint Cup Series.
-Kevin Harvick of Stewart-Haas Racing won the race, his second win of the season and first at Darlington, while Dale Earnhardt Jr. finished second.
+Kevin Harvick of Stewart–Haas Racing won the race, his second win of the season and first at Darlington, while Dale Earnhardt Jr. finished second.
 Jimmie Johnson, Matt Kenseth, and Greg Biffle rounded out the top five.
 The race was also the first Darlington race won by a polesitter since Dale Jarrett, in the 1997 Rebel (then a 400-mile race).
 The top rookies of the race were Kyle Larson (8th), Austin Dillon (11th), and Justin Allgaier (23rd).
 It was the longest race in Darlington Raceway history.